 Perhaps one of the simplest poses to practise.
 Phalakasana (PlankPose), is not to be underestimated.
 Whether you choose a conventional front facing plank or a reverse plank, this pose strengthens, tones and transforms your body throughout.
 By literally holding your body in a horizontal straight line you are developing core strength and stability.

 As you rest on either straight or bent arms and only your toes, you are increasing the flexibility in your feet.
 You are also improving your balance through your arms and shoulders.

 If You Want To Transform Your Body, Mind And Soul - Make Yoga A Regular Part of Your Life

 As you can see from just this short blog, yoga can encompass many things.
 It's not just a series of stretches.
 It's an activity that will positively transform your body, mind and soul.
 You get out of yoga, what you put in and that's not meant to be a competitive statement.

 You don't have to execute perfect poses and you don't have to compete with the person next to you to get the best from your practice.
 Remember it's YOUR yoga so practise your yoga in a way that feels good for you.
 In addition, all I would say is, that if you want to transform your body, mind and soul you need to practise your yoga regularly and make it part of your life.
 I know by doing this yoga transformed my life.

 Where To Access Yoga

-Nowadays yoga is accessible in so many ways at any time of day or night: local studio classes, one on one sessions with teachers and online classes & memberships are to name but a few.
+Nowadays yoga is accessible in so many ways at any time of day or night: local studio classes, one on one sessions with teachers and online on video with Tabitha Yoga On Demand are to name but a few.
 You can practise it alone or with other like minded people.
 The main thing is that you do it.
 So why roll out your mat wherever you are and start to transform your body, mind and soul today.